numpy.ma.clip#

 a_min, a_maxarray_like or None

 Minimum and maximum value.
 If None, clipping is not performed on the corresponding edge.
-Only one of a_min and a_max may be None.
-Both are broadcast against a.
+If both a_min and a_max are None, the elements of the returned array stay the same.
+Both are broadcasted against a.

 outndarray, optional